Fox-ML-infrastructure/FoxML_Core/LEGAL/SERVICE_LEVEL_AGREEMENT.md

 These systems are currently being set up and will be fully active in early 2026.
 Until then, Enterprise customers will receive direct communication instructions immediately upon purchase.

+### 1.1 Pricing

+Enterprise Support pricing: $5,000–$20,000/month based on SLA level and requirements.

+See `LEGAL/SUBSCRIPTIONS.md` for complete pricing information and optional add-ons.

 ---

 ## 2. Definitions